 Why does Disney need to limit the number of FastPass+ uses available?
 Because guests who use FastPass+ are more satisfied with their trip, so Disney wants more guests using it.
 But the number of guests who can use FastPass+ in a given day is a function of the number of rides which have FastPass+, their hourly capacity, and how long the park is open.

 Take the Magic Kingdom as an example.
-The park has around 27 FastPass+-enabled attractions, parades, and fireworks).
-Combined, those attractions should be able to give rides to around 35,000 people per hour (plus parades and fireworks).
+The park has around 25 FastPass+-enabled attractions and parades).
+Combined, those attractions should be able to give rides to around 35,000 people per hour (plus parades).
 Assume half of that capacity is allocated to FastPass+, and the other half to standby riders.
 Over the course of a 12-hour day, that works out to around 225,000 FastPass+ spots available on those rides.

 About 53,000 people visit the Magic Kingdom on an average day.
 If there are 225,000 FastPass+ spots available, each person can have about 4 FastPass+ reservations before all of the spots are taken.

 However, if 75,000 people visit the Magic Kingdom during the same 12-hour day, they can only have 3 FastPass+ reservations each before all of the spots are taken.
 At 75,000 people, Disney could keep the park open longer, but it would take an 18-hour day (e.g., from 8 AM to 2 AM) to guarantee 3 FastPass+ reservations per guest.
 Keeping the park open costs money.

 Another way of making more FastPasses available is to add FastPass+ to more attractions.
 Today, Disney’s four parks have FastPass+ at around 70 attractions, parades and fireworks (the number fluctuates as Disney is constantly testing which attractions guests respond to).
-In addition, Disney is using FastPass+ for more character greetings, and to reserve some of the best viewing spots for the parks’ afternoon and evening parades and fireworks.
+In addition, Disney is using FastPass+ for more character greetings, and to reserve some of the best viewing spots for the parks’ afternoon and evening parades and shows.

 More FastPass+ Restrictions